-- We provide runners with a wide range of foods, drinks and supplies to help you have the best race possible.
-Aid stations typically include water, Tailwind, soda, pickle juice, SaltStick, bananas, oranges, peanut butter and jelly sandwiches, cookies, chips, candies and more.
+- We provide runners with a wide range of foods, drinks and supplies to help them have the best race possible.
+Aid stations typically include water, endurance drink, soda, pickle juice, SaltStick, bananas, oranges, peanut butter and jelly sandwiches, cookies, chips, candies and more.
 We’ll add special items depending on the season.
-We will provide hot foods for cooler, nighttime races with longer distances.
+We will provide hot foods for cooler nighttime races with longer distances.

 How far apart are the aid stations?

-- Check the race website for specific race information.
+- You can check the race website for specific race information.
 Most aid stations are 3 to 6 miles apart.
 You must carry a hydration system to carry water between aid stations.

 May I bring Drop bags?

-- Check the race website for specific race information.
+- You can check the race website for specific race information.
 Drop bags are always allowed at the start/finish.
-For longer races (100K/100-mile) that might go into the night, other locations for drop bags will be considered.
+Other locations for drop bags will be considered for longer races (100K/100 mile) that might go into the night, and when the course does not return to the start/finish regularly.

 May I have a pacer?

 - Check the specific race website or race guide for details.
-In most cases, pacers are only allowed for the longest distances 100-mile/100K, and only for the later part of the race.
+In most cases, pacers are only allowed for longer distances, 100 mile/100K, and only for the later part of the race.
 If you want to run the entire distance with someone, both of you should register for the race.

 Is the race gun time or chip timed?

 - Although chips are used in the events, race times and top finisher awards are based on gun time.
-Chips are used to track splits, finish times and track runners on the course.
+Chips track splits, finish times and track runners on the course.

 Where will race results be posted?

 - We will share the link via email and social media before the event.
-If you are running a longer distance with splits, friends can track your progress during the event.
+Friends can track your progress during the event if you run a longer distance and cross the timing mat.
 After the race results are finalized, they will be linked on our Ultrasignup page.

 What do you award for each distance?

-- Top place finisher awards are typically presented to the top three male and female finishers and the top masters male and female finishers in each distance.
-In cases where the distance is shorter, and the number of participants is limited, we might reduce the number of awards.
+- Top place finisher awards are typically presented to the top three male and female finishers and the top master male and female finishers in each distance.
+In cases where the distance is shorter and the number of participants is limited, we might reduce the number of awards.
 We do not do age group awards.

 May I drop to a shorter distance mid-race?

-- No, all distance changes must be completed before you start your race.
+- For an official finish, all distance changes must be completed before you start your race.